onedata/onedata-documentation/doc/advanced/rest/onezone/operations/create_group_for_user.md

 ##### Description
 Creates a new group for the current user.
 The user automatically becomes a member of this group.

+This operation can be invoked on behalf of current user only.

 ##### Parameters